Existing conflict: overview

 Referred as Khurcha-Nabakaevi blog post at Zugdidi municipality.

-He was forced to lay on the ground for eight hours and later to walk barefoot HRCIC.
+He was forced to lay on the ground for eight hours and later to walk barefoot HRIDC.

 T. Otinashvili was snatched from the back of her garden by the Russian border guards

-DIFD and HRDC.
+FIDH and HRIDC.
 2017.
 Living on the edge: victims’ quest for accountability.The ongoing impact of the 2008 Russia-Georgia war.

 Email correspondence with the staff of the Interior Minister and the Security Service in Georgia, May 2019.